 Around 1992, the group combined forces and persuaded the BBC to fund a one-off experiment.
-To restore a black and white Third Doctor adventure, to colour.
+To restore a black and white – Third Doctor adventure, back to colour.

 Courtesy of ZegTheindestrucible – Youtube.

-The basic GE3 Questech Charisma video effects unit, which created the colour effects for Top Of The Pops was used.
+The basic GE3 Questech Charisma video effects unit, (which created the colour effects for Top Of The Pops) was used.
 Followed by the much superior, digital software package; Quantel.
 Which was able to digitally “draw in” missing elements, within scenes.

 By this time, the DWRT had also taken receipt of a new Philips SDC-2000 ‘Spirit’ Datacine which was a state-of-the-art CCD film scanner (of it’s era).

 Of course, DWRT are still waiting for more discoveries of missing Hartnell and Troughton adventures; so that they may weave their restoration magic.
 So far, no more missing Who’s have surfaced.
 It looks likely aswell more Blu-ray releases of other seasons may also be on the way – in the future.